ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/012-streaming.md

 <samp>{% inlineicon trash 15 inverted %}Trash Button{% endinlineicon %} Delete Post</samp> - If Ecamm Live can remove the post, you'll see an option to delete it.

-The next four items concern the recording of your broadcast.
+The next five items concern the recording of your broadcast.
 Much more on Recordings in the [Recording](../013-recording-your-broadcast) section, but for now…

 <samp>{% inlineicon magnify 15 inverted %}Show File Button{% endinlineicon %} Show File</samp> - click to reveal the recording file in the Finder.

+<samp>{% inlineicon trash 15 inverted %}Delete File Button{% endinlineicon %} Delete File</samp> - click to delete the recording.

+<samp>{% inlineicon opusclip 15 inverted %}Send to OpusClip{% endinlineicon %} Send to OpusClip</samp> - click to send the recording to [OpusClip](https://www.opus.pro) to create quick edits.

+<samp>{% inlineicon descript 15 inverted %}Send to Descript Button{% endinlineicon %} Send to Descript</samp> - click to send the recording to [Descript](https://www.descript.com) for editing and transcription.

 <samp>{% inlineicon yt 15 inverted %}Send To YouTube Button{% endinlineicon %} Send To YouTube</samp> - click to send the recording to a YouTube channel.
 Note that this option will not be shown if your live broadcast was to YouTube.

-<samp>{% inlineicon scenery 15 inverted %}Quick Edit in Scenery Button{% endinlineicon %} Quick Edit in Scenery</samp> - click to send the recording to [Scenery](https://www.scenery.video) with three quick edit options: AI assisted edits, automatic subtitle creation, or custom edits.

-<samp>{% inlineicon descript 15 inverted %}Send to Descript Button{% endinlineicon %} Send to Descript</samp> - click to send the recording to [Descript.com](https://www.descript.com) for editing and transcription.